 https://

-Note: You must create a connection before authenticating the API call.
+Note: You must create a connection before using it in the Make API call step.

 - If needed, enter the key and value for an optional header.

-- Click the Make Test API Call button to make a test call.
+, automatically fail.
+If a Make API call step fails, the conversation follows the step's API call failed branch. - Click Make API Call to test the API call.
 If variables are added to the step's URL or header, you can include optional test data to your external service to check if the API call is working as expected.
-Please note this will make an HTTP request to the configured endpoint URL.
+Note this will make an HTTP request to the configured endpoint URL.

 To create a variable from the Response data

-- In the Configuration panel, click Make an API call.
+- In the Configuration panel, click Make API call.

 - Expand the accordion and identify the data from external system that you want to turn into a variable.